Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

     pip install nesoni

   You don't need to install all of nesoni's dependencies, just Python 2.7 or later or PyPy.
+Do be sure to install the R component of nesoni.

 - bowtie2 for Illumina reads or SHRiMP for SOLiD reads